-Because the Professional Dispositions are such a crucial aspect of becoming a licensed mental health professional, lack of response to a concern conference request, or refusal to participate to a faculty request for a concern conference, may result in program dismissal.
+Because the professional dispositions are such a crucial aspect of becoming a licensed mental health professional, lack of response to a concern conference request, or refusal to participate to a faculty request for a concern conference, may result in program dismissal.

-Policy on Student Dismissal Related to Behavioral and Other Non-Academic Issues

-Student development is evaluated on two criteria:
+Policy on Student Dismissal Related to Behavioral and Other Non-Academic Issues Student development is evaluated on 2 criteria:

-- 1. Skills required for effective counseling. - 2.
-Potential to fulfill the appropriate professional roles and functions of counselors.
+- Skills required for effective counseling - Potential to fulfill the appropriate professional roles and functions of counselors.

-Criterion 2 is in part assessed by one's ability to consistently demonstrate conduct consistent with the American Counseling Association Code of Ethics and Standards of
+Criterion 2 is in part assessed by your ability to consistently demonstrate conduct consistent with the American Counseling Association Code of Ethics and Standards of Practice.
+You are also assessed in your ability to demonstrate competence in the following areas:

-Practice.

-Students are also assessed in their ability to demonstrate competence in the following areas: